 You are just 30 minutes away from devouring these crispy flautas loaded with ground beef and ooey gooey melty cheese dipped in cool, creamy avocado cilantro sauce!

 Everyone loves Taco Tuesday but what about Flauta Friday?
 Oh, that's not a thing?
 Well it will be once you sink your teeth into these crispy, crunchy, rolled up flour tortillas!
 This quick and easy dinner is sure to bring your family to the table AND have them asking for seconds!

 What is a Flauta?

 A cousin to the ever popular taquito, the flauta is typically made with a large flour tortilla that's rolled around a meat and cheese filling and fried until crispy.
-While the taquito is typically made the same way but with a smaller corn tortilla.
+The taquito is typically made in the same way but with a smaller corn tortilla.

 Basically, you're going to fry these flautas in a shallow amount of oil - meaning the oil will not fill the saute pan entirely.
 As opposed to deep frying where you'd use more oil and the food would be completely submerged.

 Shallow frying in this case (and placing the flautas seam side down in the pan) helps them hold together and prevents them from unrolling.
 If you were to deep fry them in more oil, they would unroll quickly and the filling would spill out.

 You'll Love These

 - They're an easy alternative to tacos.
 Everyone loves taco night at our house, but honestly it gets a little boring after a while.
 I like to do flautas or tostadas every now and then to keep things interesting.

 - They take 30 minutes to make.
 From start to finish, you'll have dinner on the table in less than a half hour, which means these flautas are do-able on a busy weeknight.